 Our priorities include:

-- Comprehensive Statewide Extension Programs -- $2.2 million
+- Statewide Comprehensive Extension Program Support -- $1.127 million

-- Critical Agriculture and Natural Resources Research -- $1.5 million
+- Critical Fruit and Vegetable Research -- $1.44 million

-- Statewide Research and Education Facility Upgrades -- $3.25 million
+- Research and Education Center Graduate Student Housing -- $4 million

 As a land-grant university, Clemson is part of a national system created by the U.S. Congress to improve the quality of life for citizens in every state through teaching, research and outreach.
 The university’s statewide Public Service and Agriculture (PSA) network conducts research, outreach and regulatory programs that improve and protect economic prosperity and well-being for all South Carolina citizens.
 Clemson PSA’s six Research and Education Centers develop relevant, unbiased, research-based knowledge.
 Cooperative Extension imparts science-based information through a system of offices and agents covering all 46 counties in South Carolina.
 Livestock Poultry Health safeguards the health and safety of livestock/poultry industries and companion animals, and protects the food supply and public health of South Carolinians.
 Regulatory Services ensures the safe, effective use of fertilizers and pesticides, and the quality of seeds and plants grown in the state, and conducts programs that prevent agroterrorism.